SaloCreative/foundrock/README.md

 # foundrock
-WordPress example using composer to manage themes and plugins.
-This is based on [roots/bedrock](https://github.com/roots/bedrock) project.
-Also has a stripped back theme created with Foundation Framework fromZurb.
+WordPress site using composer to manage themes and plugins.
+This uses [roots/bedrock](https://github.com/roots/bedrock) to install and manage WordPress Environments.
+The site theme is a stripped back theme created with the Foundation Framework from Zurb.

 #Features